 You can find already-made umeboshi in Japanese markets, but beware!
 Most are fast-processed, and contain preservatives and artificial colors.
-The ingredients should just be plum, salt, and maybe perilla (aka shiso leaves).
+The ingredients should just be plum, salt, and maybe sesame or perilla (aka shiso) leaves.
 Out of 10 or so brands I perused recently, just one was the real deal (and they were a bit pricier than the cheaper processed ones).

-While we haven’t gotten past eating them from the jar and daring our friends who never tried it to see the look on their faces ?, we hear they’re really good on top of plain old rice.
-And we may have tinkered with an ice cream recipe using these tasty little gems.
+While we haven’t gotten past eating them from the jar and daring our friends who’ve never tried one to see the look on their faces when they bite one, they’re really good on top of plain old rice.
+And we have tinkered with a cultured ice cream recipe using these tasty little gems.

 - 700g (about 1½ lbs.) unripe ume, Japanese plums

-- 2 cups cheap vodka, shoju or other neutrally flavored distilled spirit
+- 2 cups vodka, shoju or other neutrally flavored cheap distilled spirit (at least 80 proof/40% abv)

 - 100g (1/4 lb.) red shiso (aka perilla) leaves